Taking the GMAT

 Retaking the GMAT

-The GMAC has some restrictions on how often you can take the GMAT.
-There is a 16-day waiting period to retake the GMAT, and you can take the GMAT only five times in any 12-month period.
-If you are fortunate enough to score a perfect 800, you cannot take the GMAT again for five years (until after your score expires).
+There is a 16-day waiting period to retake the GMAT, and you can take the GMAT only five times in any 12-month period (and eight times lifetime).
 Each time you retake the GMAT, you need to reselect graduate programs to which you want to send your score reports.
 Score reports are not automatically sent to the programs that you chose on your first test.

 Average Performance on Retakes

 But a higher score is not guaranteed; almost one quarter of students score lower the second time they take the GMAT.
-After three attempts, very few students achieve a noticeably higher score on subsequent retakes.
-Given the high cost and time commitment involved in taking the GMAT, if you want to take the test more than three times, you should have a very good reason to believe that you will now score higher than you did on prior attempts.
-If you are thinking about retaking the GMAT, this GMAC blog post provides some additional insight.
-Also be sure to order an Enhanced Score Report.
+According to GMAC data, the chance of scoring significantly higher on a third attempt or beyond is relatively low for those with scores above 600.
+Given the cost and time commitment involved in taking the GMAT, if you want to take the test more than three times, you should have a very good reason to believe that you will now score higher than you did on prior attempts.
+For in-person exams, be sure to order an Enhanced Score Report to learn of weak areas on your prior attempt.

 How Business Schools Interpret Retakes